Frequently Asked Questions

-Military Personnel/Peace Corps/Americorps: Consideration will be given on a case-by-case basis for public, service-oriented activities where the participant does not choose his or her residence.
+Military Personnel/Peace Corps/Americorps: Consideration for the Vantage Scholarship will be given on a case-by-case basis for public, service-oriented activities where the participant does not choose his or her residence.

 Can I attend KU Law on a part-time basis or in an evening program?

-No. Minimum enrollment is 12 hours per semester after the first year.
+No. Minimum enrollment is 12 hours per semester (fall and spring) after the first year.
 First-year students take 29 hours their first year, 14 in the fall and 15 in the spring.

 Where are classes offered?

 How do I arrange for a visit?

 Individual visits are scheduled Monday through Friday.
-The Office of Admissions hosts two fall open houses and other events throughout the year.
+The Office of Admissions hosts two open houses and other events throughout the year.
 To schedule an individual visit, which includes sitting in on a first-year class and taking a tour, please go to the Visit page.

 Scholarship Retention Data Worksheet

 |Students Matriculating in||# Entering with Conditional Scholarships||# Whose Conditional Scholarships Have Since Been Reduced or Eliminated|

 KU Law scholarships are funded by a number of different foundations and funds, and the retention requirements may vary depending on which scholarship students have received.
 In addition to the requirement to maintain full-time status, most of our scholarships require students to maintain a 3.0 minimum cumulative GPA beginning at the end of a student’s first year.
-This minimum was set because it corresponds closely to the median GPA of our first-year class (3.01 in 2014).
-Last year, two-thirds of first-year scholarship recipients retained their scholarship into the second year, and 61 out of 62 second-year students with renewable scholarships retained their scholarships into their third year.
+This minimum was set because it corresponds closely to the median GPA of our first-year class (2.96 in 2019-2020).